rwxrob/zet/docs/1841/README.md

 This is an old collection of QCA questions and the video that contains the answer.

-Q: Should I use Control-C for ESC in Vim?
+***Sunday, February 5, 2023, 2:07:22PM EST***

+Q: How can I get started on the tech scene?
+Q: What do you think of learning from tech books?
+Q: What do you think of tech training courses?
+Q: What is wrong with Packt Publishing?
-Q: What is PEGN and why use it?
+Q: What do you think of ChatGPT and Copilot?
+Q: Will ML take over developer jobs?

 ***Sunday, October 30, 2022, 12:23:14PM EDT***